Fashion Illustration using Procreate app, by Laura Volpintesta

 • so you can develop a relationship with the qualities of each of these tools

-• so you can discover different voices and aspects of your expression through the use of these tools
+• so you can discover different voices and aspects of your expression through the use of each of these tools offers you

 • so you can experiment with different papers to work on

-• so you can use LARGE SHEETS to get PHYSICAL and “spread out” in your sketching experience…. using your arm to make sweeping motions over the page, rather than being restricted to a plastic stylus on a glass “page.
+• so you can use LARGE SHEETS to get PHYSICALLY INVOLVED , and to “spread out” in your sketching experience…. using your arm to make sweeping motions over the page, rather than being restricted to a plastic stylus on a glass “page.

 A ROUGH START